Chi Tu: History

 Replica of Buddhagupta stone on display at the National History Museum, Kuala Lumpur.

 The Chi Tu kingdom is believed to have existed from as early as 100 BC to the 6th century AD.
 The royal family's name was Chu-dan (which means Gautama Buddha) and the king was Li-fo-duo-se.
+The Book of Sui gives the ruler's name as Li-fu-duo-se (利富多塞) of the Gautama line (瞿曇氏), and reports that his father had abdicated to enter the monkhood and passed the throne to him, that he had reigned sixteen years by the time of the Chinese embassy, and that his three queens were all daughters of neighbouring kings.
 According to Chinese records, Chi Tu was built by kit mow (Mon-Khmer) peoples who sailed from the coast of Funan (southern Indochina) that eventually intermarried with the local population. "...
 Chi Tu is a derivation nation of Funan, located in within the southern sea, sailing hundred days to reach, the majority terrain was red, thus named Red Earth Kingdom (Chi means red, Tu means earth).
 East bordering Bo Lo Ci, West bordering Po-Lo-Po, South bordering Ho Lo Tan, thousands of square miles in land area.
 The king has three wives and the kingdom embraced Buddhism ...".

 Chi Tu along with Langkasuka, Kedah and others were early important trade centers (approximately 100 BC to 700 AD).
 During this period, ships coming from China, Funan and the Indian Ocean would stop at the coast of Malay Peninsula.
 They would get local porters to transport their goods, using rafts, elephants and manpower along the early transpeninsular routeway and part of the ancient spice route.
 By the 800 AD, the Chi Tu kingdom went into decline.